lammps/lammps/doc/src/fix_temp_csvr.rst

 removed from each atom, thermostatting is performed on the remaining thermal degrees of freedom, and the bias is added back in.

+An important feature of these thermostats is that they have an associated effective energy that is a contant of the motion.
+The effective energy is the total energy (kinetic + potential) plus the accumulated kinetic energy changes due to the thermostat.
+The latter quantity is the global scalar computed by these fixes.
+This feature is useful to check the integration of the equations of motion against discretization errors.
+In other words, the conservation of the effective energy can be used to choose an appropriate integration :doc:`timestep <timestep>`.
+This is similar to the usual paradigm of checking the conservation of the total energy in the microcanonical ensemble.

 ----------

 Restart, fix_modify, output, run start/stop, minimize info